Tom Ward – President and CEO

 Tom Ward joined Oasis in the spring of 2012.
 Tom brings over 30 years experience working with Nashville’s youth and their families through his decorated career as a principal in the Metro Nashville Public School system.

 Tom is a “Hilltopper” alumni, graduating with a Bachelor of Science degree in elementary education from Western Kentucky University.
 He received a Master’s degree in educational administration from Middle Tennessee University.
-Tom and his wife Christina have three children and two young grandchildren.
+Tom and his wife Christina are parents to three and greatly enjoy spending time with their five grandchildren.

-VP of Operations, Kimberly Reese’s business acumen instills trust in all of our fund contributors, while accomplishing Oasis Center’s mission of helping youth succeed.
-Kimberly’s 15 years of financial experience encompasses operational and financial management.
-Before her current officer position, she served as the Oasis Center’s Financial Services Director for 8 solid years.
+As Chief Financial Officer, Kim oversees all financial and accounting processes for Oasis Center.
+Kim’s business acumen instills trust in all of our fund contributors, while accomplishing Oasis Center’s mission of helping youth succeed.
+With more than 20 years of financial experience, her expertise encompasses operational and financial management.
 She holds a BBA with a concentration in Accounting from the University of Memphis and a Masters in Public Administration from Tennessee State University.

 Mark was first drawn to Oasis as a volunteer and was immediately blown away by the agency’s work and the staff’s creative spirit.
 Shortly after beginning as a volunteer, he started a small craft beer company, Jubilee, that donates half of its profit to Oasis.
 After several months of promoting Oasis as a volunteer, Mark jumped at the opportunity to join the staff in August of 2010.
 Prior to his involvement with Oasis, Mark spent eight years doing sports marketing and development for college athletics.
 A native Nashvillian, he did his undergrad at Vanderbilt and received an MBA from the WP Carey School of Business at Arizona State.
 Mark is a big fan of barbecue and is writing a book on his travels across the country in search of the best barbecue.
 So far it’s the Bar-B-Q Shop in Memphis, followed by LC’s in Kansas City.

-Judy Freudenthal – Senior Director of Youth Engagement and Action
+Judy Freudenthal – VP of Youth Engagement, Action and Program Evaluation

-Dr. Judy Freudenthal has more than 25 years experience working with youth and families, and directs Oasis Center’s prevention services.
-She attended Metro Nashville Public Schools, and received her doctorate in Human Development Counseling from Vanderbilt University.
-Judy is a well-respected trainer in her field.
+Judy attended Metro Nashville Public Schools, and received her doctorate in Human Development Counseling from Vanderbilt University.
+She is a well-respected trainer in her field.
 Under her leadership, Oasis Center has received many distinctions, including the Model Prevention Program in Tennessee by the Southeastern Center for the Application of Prevention Technology and the Innovation Program of the Year (“Oasis Across Ages”) by the Tennessee Association of Homes for the Aging.
 Judy herself was named the 2002 Prevention Professional of the Year for Middle Tennessee by the Tennessee Department of Health.
 She serves on numerous community and statewide committees, and is on the Board of Nashville Prevention Partnership and Homework Hotline.
 Dr. Judy also is a Vanderbilt Adjunct Professor, teaching multiculturalism and diversity to graduate counseling students.

-Cheryl Neville-Mendez – Senior Director of Clinical and Residential Services
+Cheryl Neville-Mendez – VP of Clinical Services and Data Integrity

 Michelle Hall – Director of Transitional Living

-Michelle Hall is focusing her career work on at-risk youth and for the past 19 plus years has helped them to successfully transition into adulthood and learn to thrive.
+For 20 years, Michelle has focused her work on helping at-risk youth transition into healthy adulthood.
 She received her Bachelor of Science in Social Work (BSSW) from Trevecca Nazarene University, where she also minored in Behavioral Sciences with an emphasis in Human Relations and Communications.

-Michelle specializes in working with young people who are overcoming homelessness by applying evidenced-based models for Positive Youth Development and Trauma Informed Care, among other modalities.
+Hall specializes in working with young people who are overcoming homelessness by applying evidenced-based models for Positive Youth Development and Trauma Informed Care, among other modalities.
 The majority of her career has been with the Oasis Center where she’s worked at the Emergency Shelter supporting youth and families, assisting youth as they aged-out of foster care, overcome crisis or transitioning from living on the streets.
-Since 2004, she has served as the Director of Transitional Living & Outreach services which includes the Street Outreach Program, an Outreach Drop-in Center, and a residential program named Harwell Lofts.
-Michelle brings to her work strong values for long-term staff development and progressive approaches for youth care that minimize the effects of trauma often experienced by at-risk and under-resourced populations.
-Her personal burn-out prevention plans include photography and playing with her nieces.
+She serves as the Director of the Street Outreach Program which includes the Street Outreach Drop-in Center and Street Outreach Services.

 Jenn Garcia – Director of Youth Engagement

-Jenn spear headed multiple city-wide youth initiatives that have engaged over 1000 teens in service learning; smoking prevention, and celebrations of diversity.
+Jenn spear-headed multiple city-wide youth initiatives that have engaged over 1500 teens in service learning, smoking prevention, and celebrations of diversity.
 Jenn serves as a consultant to schools and community based organizations seeking to increase youth leadership capacity.
-Jenn has been the recipient of numerous awards including Nashville Prevention Partnership’s Prevention Employee of the Year, Planned Parenthood’s Family Life Educator of the Year, and Oasis Center’s Roy Hutton Vision and Action Award.
+She has been the recipient of numerous awards including Nashville Prevention Partnership’s Prevention Employee of the Year, Planned Parenthood’s Family Life Educator of the Year, and Oasis Center’s Roy Hutton Vision and Action Award.

 Jenn is a graduate of the University of Kansas and has lived in Nashville since 1997.